 People are the lifeblood of our success.
 The people working for us are unusually passionate and enthusiastic about what they do.
 That’s because the ethos within our company is an open, friendly, honest, non-political environment, whilst always being responsive, flexible, committed and hardworking.
-In 2017 we were voted one of ‘The Sunday Times 100 Best Companies to Work For’ for the fifth year running.
+In 2019 we were voted one of ‘The Sunday Times 100 Best Companies to Work For’ for the sixth time.

 There are many good reasons to join Gamma.
 You’ll find we work in a relaxed environment with an emphasis on delivering the highest quality in everything we do, especially customer service, where we have a reputation far above our peers in the industry.

 We also encourage our employees to suggest ideas or ways to improve and this allows the company to adapt accordingly.
 No wonder we’ve been voted one of the Sunday Times ‘Best Companies To Work For’ and have secured no less than 19 industry awards.

 On top of that, we organise a number of company events during the year, such as a Christmas dinner and dance in a top hotel.

 Charity Fund Raising is also very popular within the offices, including a regular MacMillan Cancer Trust bake-off.